Planning with Retirement Benefits

 Income Taxation of Qualified Plans and IRAs

-In other words, there is potential tension between P, who may not want to receive any Plan withdrawals even after the RBD, and the IRS, which monitors the statutorily mandated withdrawals to be made and taxes to be paid.
-The good news is that, with proper planning, P can decrease the size of the required minimum distribution and increase the Plan's income tax benefit.
-Note that these required minimum distributions provide a floor, not a ceiling; P is always free to withdraw more than the minimum amount if needed for living and health expenses in retirement.
+As you can see, there is a potential tension between a participant who may not want to receive any plan withdrawals even after the RBD and the IRS which monitors the statutorily-mandated withdrawals (i.e., the RMDs).
+The good news is that, with proper planning, a participant can decrease the size of the RMD and increase the plan's income tax benefit.
+Note that RMDs provide a floor, not a ceiling.
+Participants generally are free to withdraw more than the minimum amount if needed for living and health expenses after retirement.

 Distribution of Plan Assets to the Participant

-Generally, P is provided with distribution forms on the date of his or her Normal Retirement Date, as defined in the controlling plan document.
-Although optional forms of distribution might be offered, if the plan is a defined benefit plan (such as a traditional pension plan), then the normal form of benefit is usually a life annuity for a single P and a joint and survivor annuity if P is married; and if the plan is a defined contribution plan (such as a 401(k) plan or a profit sharing plan), then the normal form of benefit is generally a single distribution of the entire account balance, which can generally be rolled into an IRA within 60 days of the distribution.
-These elections are irrevocable, and such options should be discussed as part of the planning before any decisions are made by the P.
+Generally, participants are provided with distribution forms on the participant's "normal retirement date," as defined in the controlling plan document.
+Although optional forms of distribution might be offered, if the plan is a defined benefit plan (such as a traditional pension plan), then the normal form of benefit is usually a life annuity for a single participant and a joint and survivor annuity if the participant is married.
+If the plan is a defined contribution plan (such as a 401(k) plan or a profit sharing plan), then the normal form of benefit generally is a single distribution of the entire account balance which can be transferred (or "rolled") into an IRA within 60 days after the distribution.
+These elections are irrevocable, and these options should be discussed as part of the retirement planning sessions before any decision are made by the participant.